PatCH0816/caption-driven-xai/doc/source/98_appendix.md

 # Appendix
 ## Configurations of CLIP
-OpenAI's CLIP architecture is a successful demonstration of the power of a self-supervised model to learn a wide variety of concepts from text-image-pairs.
+OpenAI's CLIP architecture is a successful demonstration of the power of a self-supervised model to learn a wide variety of concepts from caption-image-pairs.
 During the course of the research, OpenAI has used different variations for their image encoder, which is summarized in the \*@tbl:clip_configuration_table.

 | Image encoder     | Text encoder          | Dataset
 |-                  | -                     | -